connorvincent-eidelman/SpineVisualizer/README.md

-# SpineVis: 3D Spine Modeling & Analysis Toolkit
+# SpineVisualizer: 3D Spine Modeling & Analysis Toolkit

-SpineVis is a toolkit for extracting, labeling, analyzing, and visualizing human spine geometry from 3D body scans and multi-camera video.
+SpineVisualizer is a toolkit for extracting, labeling, analyzing, and visualizing human spine geometry from 3D body scans and multi-camera video.
 It supports Blender scripting for mesh processing, PyVista for 3D visualization, and OpenCV/Mediapipe for pose estimation.

 ---